-As stipulated by the Code of Independent Directors under the Companies Act, 2013 and the SEBI Listing Regulations, 2015, a separate meeting of the Independent Directors of the Company was held on January 29, 2020.
-At the meeting, besides review of the performance of the Non-Independent Directors, the Chairman and the Board as a whole, the Independent Directors also reviewed the quality, content and timeliness of the flow of information between the Management and the Board and its Committees, which is necessary to effectively and reasonably perform and discharge their duties.
+As stipulated by the Code of Independent Directors under the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, a separate meeting of the Independent Directors of the Company was held on February 4, 2021, to review the frequency and procedures for conducting the separate meetings of the Independent Directors, to review the performance of Non-independent Directors (including the Chairman) and the Board as whole.
+The Independent Directors also reviewed the quality, content and timeliness of the flow of information between the Management and the Board and its Committees, which is necessary to effectively and reasonably perform and discharge their duties.